martinmoene/string-lite/README.md

 starts_with: true if string starts with sub string - string-string
 starts_with: true if string starts with sub string - string-string_view
 starts_with: true if string starts with sub string - string_view-string_view
-starts_with: true if string starts with regular expression - string-regex
-starts_with_re: true if string starts with regular expression - char*-char*
-starts_with_re: true if string starts with regular expression - string-char*
-starts_with_re: true if string starts with regular expression - string-string
-starts_with_re: true if string starts with regular expression - string-string_view
-starts_with_re: true if string starts with regular expression - string-string_view
 ends_with: true if string ends with sub string - char*-char
 ends_with: true if string ends with sub string - string-char
 ends_with: true if string ends with sub string - string_view-char